shiva2nani/SUBTITLE-Iot-based-smart-application-for-hearing-impaired/README.md

 Methodology is a system of methods used in a particular area of study or activity.
 Here in this project there are five modules used
 •	Speech Input to the Application
-•	Text from the Application to the Arduino UNO
+•	Text from the Application to the Arduino UNO <br>
-•	Arduino UNO to the OLED Display(Smart Glasses)
+•	Arduino UNO to the OLED Display(Smart Glasses) <br>

 1. Open the Android Application that is designed for Speech to text Conversion.

 2. Navigate to Connect and the connect the IOT Arduino Kit with Bluetooth.

 3. Open the Arduino IDE , click on create new file.

 4. Open the file and write the required code for the Text to be sent to the OLED and LCD Displays.

 5. Transfer the code from the Arduino IDE to the Arduino UNO Kit by uploading the code.

 6. Now, Board receives the text and processes it to the LCD

 7. The OLED Display is connected to the prism inorder to the project the text that is being shown in the LCD.

 8. The OLED Display receives the text that is projected from the Prism and displays the Output.